 Vocational Rehabilitation (VR) provides services to help eligible persons with disabilities prepare for, start and maintain competitive employment, thus becoming productive and independent citizens in their communities.
-VR has 12 regional offices statewide as well as more than 35 local offices with expert teams who work in the community and have in-depth knowledge of both the marketplace and the support services available.
+VR has more than 35 offices statewide with expert teams who work in the community and have in-depth knowledge of both the marketplace and the support services available.
 Customers are therefore able to benefit from opportunities tailored to their specific needs.

 Services We Provide

 The VR Support Services Team (VRSST) provides leadership, training, technical assistance/support and coordination to regional and unit offices.
 Examples include:

 - Fostering collaborative partnerships with federal and state agencies, community rehabilitation facilities, workforce investment boards and postsecondary schools.

 - Developing rehabilitation services provider standards and managing fees.

 - Developing and managing client services policies and procedures and providing for due process, including administrative reviews, mediations and fair hearings.

 - Providing rehabilitation-related assistive work technology assessments and recommendations.